takeuchi-lab/parametric-si/README.rst

 ==============================
 Installing selective_inference
 ==============================
 Use pip to install selective_inference package.
-Required packages are also installed automatically.
+Required packages will be also installed automatically.

 .. code-block:: console